the-lupaxa-project/.github/GOVERNANCE.md

 This document describes how **The Lupaxa Project** is organised, maintained, and developed.
 It outlines the decision-making model, roles, responsibilities, and expectations across the ecosystem.

-The intent is to ensure consistent stewardship, transparency, and long-term sustainability across all Lupaxa repositories.
+The intent is to ensure consistent stewardship, transparency, and long-term sustainability across all of **The Lupaxa Project** repositories.

 ## 1. Project Scope

-The Lupaxa Project maintains a wide range of tools across multiple organisations, please refer to [PROJECTS.md](PROJECTS.md) for a complete list.
+**The Lupaxa Project** maintains a wide range of tools across multiple organisations, please refer to the [Projects Overview](PROJECTS.md) for a complete list.

 Governance processes and expectations are consistent across all of them.